jwillmer/jekyllDecent/_posts/2016-04-06-YAML-Features.md

 ---
 ```

 I also added a redirect to this post.
 If you browse to [YAML-Feature-Redirect]({{ "/" | absolute_url}}YAML-Features-Redirect) you should be redirected to this page.
 This only works if you have not removed the plugins.
+Hint: There is a [redirect bug](https://github.com/jwillmer/jekyllDecent/issues/35).

 ```bash
 ---